mouseless/baked/unreleased.md

 - `ValueTypeCodingStyle` feature is now added that allows defining value types which gets automatically mapped to string db columns and gets parsed in api endpoints
+- `ClientCodingStyle` feature is now added that identifies client interfaces, removes controller for their implementations and add singleton mock automatically

 ## Improvements